G-Research/siembol/docs/introduction/introduction.md

 - All Siembol services can have multiple instances with authorization based on OIDC group membership.
 This allows multi-tenancy usage without the need to deploy multiple instances of Siembol.
 - We are planning to test and tune OAUTH/OIDC integration with popular identity providers.

+### Easy Installation

-### Easy Installation to Try Out with Prepared Docker Images and Helm Charts
+- Easy installation is possible with prepared Docker Images and Helm Charts.
 - Siembol supports deployment on external [Hadoop](https://hadoop.apache.org/) clusters to ensure high performance.
 However, we are providing k8s Helm charts for all deployment dependencies in order to test Siembol in development environments.